 Today’s smartphones offer an extra advantage that often goes unnoticed by many.
-With a five or six inch display, it is possible to have fun with multiplayer games using a single smartphone or tablet.
+With a six-inch display or larger, it is possible to have fun with multiplayer games using a single smartphone or tablet.
 Yes, there are multiplayer games developed to play on a single screen, and they’re sensational!
-I’ve created a short list with the best of them.
+I’ve created a shortlist with the best of them.